Lucyjpjones/wean-cuisine/testing.md

 #### Additional Testing

-- The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox and Edge.
-Internet Explorer was the only browser experiencing errors, specific details have been added to bugs section.
+- The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox, and Edge.
+Internet Explorer was the only browser experiencing errors, specific details have been added to the bugs section.

 - The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11, 12)

-- Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
+- Friends and family members were asked to review the site to point out any bugs, user experience issues, and/or suggestions.

   - Feedback action:
-    - Would like site to include dietary requirements- this is included in my future development plans.
+    - Would like the site to include dietary requirements- this is included in my future development plans.

 - Project posted on Slack, asking for feedback from fellow students.